bnb-chain/bnb-chain-tutorial/02-BSC-Block-Explorer/README.md

 ![img](img/screenshot2.png)

-5. For this project we have used the public API key as shown in the figure below.
-For a complete is of Nodereal Meganode Public API keys, refer [here](https://docs.nodereal.io/nodereal/meganode/meganode-api-overview/public-api-key).
+5. For this project we have used the BSC Testnet public API key as shown in the figure below.
+For a complete list of Nodereal Meganode Public API keys, refer [here](https://docs.nodereal.io/nodereal/meganode/meganode-api-overview/public-api-key).

 ![img](img/screenshot3.png)